toxazol/machineLearning/README.md

 # Similarity-based classifiers.
-Nearest neighbors classifiers
+Nearest neighbor classifiers

 > **Similarity-based classifiers** estimate the class label of a test sample based on the similarities between the test sample and a set of labeled training samples, and the pairwise similarities between the